 For real-time WebSocket voice agents, use linear16 (PCM) at 16 kHz — lowest decode overhead, integrates directly with LiveKit, Pipecat, and most audio buffers.
 Use mulaw at 8 kHz for telephony/IVR.

-10,000instead of10000) for correct pronunciation.
+10,000 instead of 10000) for correct pronunciation.